chebaby/blog/_posts/2020-12-24-build-multilang-showroom-gallery-with-laravel-part-2-database-modeling.md

 ---
 layout: post
-title: Building multilang show room gallery with laravel
+title: Building multilang show room gallery with laravel - part 2
 subtitle: Database Modeling
 gh-repo: chebaby/blog
 gh-badge: [follow]
-tags: [laravel]
+tags: [laravel, database]
 comments: true
 ---

-Before getting our hands dirty with database, first let's list all possible table that we gon need to build our project.
+Before getting our hands dirty with database migrations, first let's list all possible table that we gon need to build our project, for that, here's some some basic business rules to guide us:

-Busines rules

 Website is multilang, with enlish and french as languages of choise.
-Product could fall into one or many categories.
+Product belongs to one or many categories.
-Categories could have many sub categories (deep to one level) wich also mean that.
+Categories could have many sub categories (deep to one level).
-Category could from none to one parent.
+Category could have no parent or one parent at max.

+The given rules above, could easly accomplished with these tables:

 * Artisans
 * Categories
 * Products

-since this is a multilang website, we gon to need to other table where to stock localized fields. with that in mind no we have this:
+But, since this is a multilang website, we gon to need other tables to store localized fields.
+With that in mind, we end up with this:

 * Artisans
 * Artisan Translations